CSM Alexandria: History

 In the 2008–09 season, Alexandria won Liga IV – Teleorman County but lost the promotion play-off for Liga III, 1–2 against Comprest București.
 In spite of the defeat, the club managed to promote by administrative decision; the Romanian Football Federation announced that FCM Alexandria would play in Series IV of the 2009–10 Liga III season, where it finished mid-table in 8th place, with Romulus Ciobanu taking charge in the second half of the campaign.

 In the following three seasons, Alexandria competed in Series III.
 Ciobanu left the team after five rounds in 2010–11 and was replaced by Alexandru Gheorghe, who led the team to a 14th-place finish out of 16, avoiding relegation due to the withdrawal of other teams, and a 9th-place finish in 2011–12.
 The 2012–13 season ended in 11th place under the guidance of three coaches during the campaign, Alexandru Gheorghe, Marian Botea, and Sorin Albeanu, which resulted in relegation to the fourth division.

-Following the relegation, Mircea Cristescu was appointed head coach and guided the team to a 2nd-place finish in the 2013–14 sesaon of Liga IV – Teleorman County, ten points behind Sporting Roșiori.
+Following the relegation, Mircea Cristescu was appointed head coach and guided the team to a 2nd-place finish in the 2013–14 season of Liga IV – Teleorman County, ten points behind Sporting Roșiori.

 The failure to achieve promotion led to Cristescu’s dismissal, with Gabriel Lungu taking over for the 2014–15 season.
 However, Lungu was sacked after a 0–1 defeat in the 8th round against Sporting Turnu Măgurele, the main contender for promotion, and Romulus Ciobanu was appointed head coach.
 Under Ciobanu, the Alexăndrenii finished as runners-up, eight points behind their rivals from Turnu Măgurele.

 With Ciobanu in charge, FCM Alexandria returned to the third tier by winning the 2015–16 Liga IV –Teleorman County season and the promotion play-off against Andrias Andrășești (3–1 at home and 1–1 away), champions of Liga IV – Ialomița County.
 The squad included, among others, Fl.
 Olteanu, Penescu, Al. Olteanu, Bârsănel, Pârjolea, Fl.
 Radu, Preda, Dragu, Brânceanu, Ov.
 Gheorghe, Sitaru, Căpățână, Desculțu, Mândru, and Barbălată.

 In Liga III, Alexandria competed in Series III in the 2016–17 season, finishing in 3rd place.
 Ciobanu left in November 2017 for the main promotion rival Petrolul Ploiești and was replaced by Marius Stoica.
 In April 2018, after a 1–4 defeat against their rival, Stoica was dismissed and replaced by Marian Botea, who led the team to finish as runners-up, four points behind them.
 The squad included among others Olteanu, Sîrbu, Floricel, Ciocoteală, Barbălată, Vîlcică, Boșoteanu, Desculțu, Fl.
 Radu, Căpățînă, Calofir, Vîrtej, Călin, Terci and Mitran.